pyxis-roc/xlatir/README.md

 Therefore, all operations such as addition, subtraction must be performed using function calls.
-Since XIR is typed, declarations for these functions are provided by a "standard library" (`xirstdlib.pyi`) that accompanies XIR.
+Since XIR is typed, declarations for these functions are provided by a "standard library" (`xirbuiltins.pyi`) that accompanies XIR.
 For the most part, these declarations uses mypy-style type annotations.
 However, there are extensions (e.g. for constant-size array declarations) that are not recognized by mypy.